"The introduction of suitable abstractions is our only mental aid to reduce the appeal to enumeration, to organize and master complexity."

-ACLab is one of seven main research groups under the Department of Computer Science of the University of the Philippines Diliman.
-ACLab currently has 7 regular members, headed by Henry N. Adorna, Professor of Computer Science.
+The Algorithms & Complexity Laboratory (ACLab) is one of the main research groups under the Department of Computer Science of the University of the Philippines Diliman.
+ACLab currently has several regular members, currently headed by Francis George Cabarle.

 A huge part of ACLab's culture is the continuous development of new ideas and concepts to contribute to the growing body of knowledge in computer science.
 This has led to a number of publications in refereed local and international journals, as well as presentations in various conferences and symposia here and abroad.
 In addition to this, building a network/community of research via collaborative work with parties outside ACLab has also been a desideratum in furthering and developing the lab's research agenda.